#1 Home Improvement Retailer

 How to Attract Beneficial Insects to Your Organic Garden

-Butterfly on butterfly weed in summer garden.
+A black and yellow butterfly on a butterfly weed in a summer garden.

 Insects are essential to gardens.
-While there are bugs that you don't want in your garden, like Japanese beetles for instance, there are many that your plants need, like butterflies and bees.
+Yes, there are bugs that you don't want in your garden, like Japanese beetles, for instance.
+But there are many that your plants need, such as butterflies and bees.
+These beneficial insects pollinate the flowers and prevent problems with pests.
+Get to know the insects in your garden.
+You'll learn how to bring more beneficials into your backyard.

 Inspiration Guide